vnl2k/funkpy/README.md

 One of the main drivers to start this library was the frustrating switch to generators/iterators in Python 3.x.
 They can be incredibly powerful if one needs to efficiently process thousands of entries.
 They are less convenient when the list has just 3 items.
 Hence, `funkpy.Collection` was born. `Collection` provides an implementation for side-effect free operations on collections, whereas many built-in operations are anything but.

-Functional programing is not complete without `curry` and `compose` methods available directly from `funkpy.uitls` or `funkpy.Collection`.
+Functional programing is not complete without `curry` and `compose` methods available directly from `funkpy.utils` or `funkpy.Collection`.

 Last but not least are the glorious _functor_ and _monads_ from `funkpy.Monads`, which many people are unfamiliar with.